conduktor/conduktor-docs/docs/desktop/faq.md

 -Djavax.net.ssl.keyStorePassword=<password>
 ```

-See [https://docs.conduktor.io/misc/configuring-conduktor#custom-environment-variables](https://docs.conduktor.io/misc/configuring-conduktor#custom-environment-variables) to see where.
+See [Configuring Conduktor -> Custom environment variables](configuring-conduktor#custom-environment-variabless) to see where.

 ## I'm using IPv6 infrastructure